 - providing information to third parties as authorised or required by law.

 We may collect, use, hold and disclose your sensitive information (particularly your health information) if it is reasonably necessary for the type of credit we are providing you with.
-For example, if you submit an application with us to finance a cosmetic surgery procedure (or some other medical procedure), we may collect your health information for the purpose of assessing your application and may disclose this health information to your cosmetic surgery provider.
+For example, if you submit an application with us to finance a medical procedure, we may collect your health information for the purpose of assessing your application and may disclose this health information to your surgery provider.

 Your information will be collected and held by us and some of our third party service providers so that we can provide you with a range of services.
 In some cases, we may receive your personal information or credit-related information from a third party (for example, when we electronically verify your identity with third party providers).